VISION

 Social and emotional development and addressing the mental health crisis

-We have to yet to fully understand the breadth and depth of the traumas our students experienced during the pandemic.
+We have yet to fully understand the breadth and depth of the traumas our students experienced during the pandemic.
 We need to be ready when students are all back in their seats to meet them where they are.
-We need to be ready to support staff process their own traumas, and support them with the best training and tools to properly assess and help our students.
+We need to be ready to support staff in processing their own traumas and provide them with the best training and tools to assess and help our students properly.

-It’s important to also consider that our students are managing challenges on multiple fronts, and it’s an issue that predates the pandemic.
+It’s also important to consider that our students are managing challenges on multiple fronts, and this is an issue that predates the pandemic.
 The region is experiencing unprecedented growth.
-With the increase in diversity, increased incomes and a divided national political climate, it is vitally important to maintain a community-focused approach to education that centers on the whole child.
+With the increase in diversity, increased incomes, and a divided national political climate, it is vitally important to maintain a community-focused approach to education that centers on the whole child.
 Jane believes that only when we work together — all stakeholders from students, teachers, parents to our community at large — we will see meaningful change in our students’ health and well-being.

-As a special education teacher, Jane developed individualized education plans, implemented social-emotional programs in classrooms for both general and special education students, with the goal of making these students emotionally and socially ready for the outside world.
+As a special education teacher, Jane developed individualized education plans and implemented social-emotional programs in classrooms for both general and special education students, to make these students emotionally and socially ready for the outside world.

-She helped develop policies and procedures for healthy social-emotional environment within schools.
+She helped develop policies and procedures for a healthy social-emotional environment within schools.

-Jane worked with students with extreme behavioral issues and successfully transitioned them back into the general education classroom.
+Jane worked with students who had extreme behavioral challenges and successfully transitioned them back into the general education classroom.

 Jane substitute taught across the Bellevue School District for a year, which provided insight into the varying community dynamics across our schools.